Dominic Smith Preview, Player Props: Nationals vs. Pirates

 Pirates Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Pirates pitching staff ranks 17th in MLB.
+- The 8.6 strikeouts per nine innings put together by the Pirates pitching staff ranks 17th in the league.

-- The Pirates' 4.52 team ERA ranks 20th across all MLB pitching staffs.
+- The Pirates have the 20th-ranked team ERA among all league pitching staffs (4.53).

-- The Pirates allow the second-fewest home runs in baseball (152 total, 1.1 per game).
+- Pirates pitchers combine to allow 155 home runs (1.1 per game), the second-fewest in baseball.

-- The Pirates are sending Jackson (1-2) to make his fifth start of the season.
-He is 1-2 with a 5.21 ERA and 45 strikeouts through 46 2/3 innings pitched.
+- Falter makes the start for the Pirates, his 12th of the season.
+He is 1-8 with a 4.65 ERA and 54 strikeouts in 71 2/3 innings pitched.

-- In his most recent time out on Tuesday against the Milwaukee Brewers, the right-hander threw 4 1/3 innings, allowing six earned runs while surrendering three hits.
+- In his last time out -- in relief on Wednesday -- the left-hander threw 3 2/3 scoreless innings against the Milwaukee Brewers while surrendering one hit.

-- The 27-year-old has put together a 5.21 ERA and 8.7 strikeouts per nine innings across 14 games this season, while giving up a batting average of .236 to opposing hitters.
+- The 26-year-old has put up a 4.65 ERA and 6.8 strikeouts per nine innings in 15 games this season, while allowing a batting average of .279 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.